About

 I am a historian of science and technology working on the politics and provenance of data and machines in the nineteenth, twentieth and twenty-first centuries.
 My work combines traditional close-reading and archival study with computational techniques.

 I continue to be affiliated to the Department of History and Philosophy of Science in Cambridge where I occasionally teach and examine the Sociology of Scientific Knowledge and the History of Modern Science and Technology.
-I also teach on the Master’s programme of the Centre for the Future of Intelligence, am a Research Fellow in the Department of History at Queen Mary, University of London and also in the Department of Science & Technology Studies at UCL.
+I am a Research Fellow in the Department of Science & Technology Studies at UCL and also at the Digital Humanities Hub at the School of Advanced Study in London.

 daniel @ danielwilson.info